JonatasAlves9/seed_ui/website/versioned_docs/version-3.4.2/overview.md

 ---

-This section of the documentation describes the props and examples for all the components from React Native Elements.
+This section of the documentation describes the props and examples for all the components from Seed UI.
 Please take some time and explore all of the components that are at your disposal!

-## Using React Native Elements
+## Using Seed UI

 The components in this library have a single theme running through them.
 From one central location, we can update the colours used in all components.
 While